bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-4-assignment.rst

 Summary
 -------------------

-- Arithmetic expressions include expressions of type ``int`` and ``double``.

-- The arithmetic operators consist of ``+``, ``-``, ``*`` , ``/``, and ``%``
-  also known as addition, subtraction, multiplication, division, and remainder.

-- An arithmetic operation that uses two ``int`` values will evaluate to an ``int`` value.
-With integer division, any decimal part in the result will be thrown away.

-- An arithmetic operation that uses at least one ``double`` value will evaluate to a ``double`` value.

-- Operators can be used to construct compound expressions.

-- During evaluation, operands are associated with operators according to **operator precedence** to determine how they are grouped. (``*``, ``/``, ``%`` have precedence over ``+`` and ``-``, unless parentheses are used to group those.)

-- An attempt to divide an integer by zero will result in an ``ArithmeticException``.

 - The assignment operator (``=``) allows a program to initialize or change the value stored in a variable.
 The value of the expression on the right is stored in the variable on the left.

+- Every variable must be assigned a value before it can be used in an expression.
+That value must be from a compatible data type.

+- A variable is initialized the first time it is assigned a value.

+- Reference types can be assigned a new object or ``null`` if there is no object.
+The literal ``null`` is a special value used to indicate that a reference is not associated with any object.
-- During execution, expressions are evaluated to produce a single value.

-- The value of an expression has a type based on the types of the values and operators used in the expression.
+- During execution, an expression is evaluated to produce a single value.
+The value of an expression has a type based on the types of the values and operators used in the expression.

+- Input can come in a variety of forms, such as tactile, audio, visual, or text.
+The ``Scanner`` class is one way to obtain text input from the keyboard, although input from the keyboard will not be on the AP exam.

 AP Practice
 ------------

-The following is a 2019 AP CSA sample question.

 .. mchoice:: apcsa_sample1
    :practice: T
-   :answer_a: 0.666666666666667
+   :answer_a: 8
-   :answer_b: 9.0
+   :answer_b: 8.0
-   :answer_c: 10.0
+   :answer_c: 10.5
-   :answer_d: 11.5
-   :answer_e: 14.0
+   :answer_d: An incompatible type error will occur.
-   :correct: c
+   :correct: b
-   :feedback_a: Don't forget that division and multiplication will be done first due to operator precedence.
+   :feedback_a: Don't forget that the result will be a double since at least 1 double value is involved.
-   :feedback_b: Don't forget that division and multiplication will be done first due to operator precedence.
-   :feedback_c: Yes, this is equivalent to (5 + ((a/b)*c) - 1).
+   :feedback_b: Yes, this is equivalent to (5 + ((a/b)*c) - 1) using int division.
-   :feedback_d: Don't forget that division and multiplication will be done first due to operator precedence, and that an int/int gives an int truncated result where everything to the right of the decimal point is dropped.
+   :feedback_c: Don't forget that division and multiplication will be done first due to operator precedence, and that an int/int gives an int truncated result where everything to the right of the decimal point is dropped.
-   :feedback_e: Don't forget that division and multiplication will be done first due to operator precedence.
+   :feedback_d: No error will occur since the double result is saved in a double.

    Consider the following code segment.

    .. code-block:: java

        int a = 5;
-       int b = 2;
+       int b = a/2;
-       double c = 3.0;
+       double c = a/2.0;
-       System.out.println(5 + a / b * c - 1);
+       double d = 5 + a / b * c - 2;
+       System.out.println(d);

    What is printed when the code segment is executed?